 Sixty years ago, in a time of less noise, Friedrich Hayek offered an answer.
 His essay, The Intellectuals and Socialism, examined “the character of the process by which the views of the intellectuals influence the politics of tomorrow.”
 Ideas move, said Hayek, from the scholars to the masses via the Intellectual, the “secondhand dealer of ideas.”
 The “power [Intellectuals] wield in shaping public opinion” is therefore very great, and Hayek proved this by showing how socialism moved in precisely this fashion, from Scholar to Intellectual to mass implementation.

 What was therefore necessary, said Hayek, was that classical liberalism pony up with its own intellectual project, and the last sixty years has seen Hayek get his wish in what is commonly known as the Conservative Movement.
 But this present essay has less to do with the intellectual project of classical liberalism and more to do with what has been, by and large, a failure to create “a new liberal program which appeals to the imagination”.
-While conservativism is now a powerful force in the American political landscape, it is still the underdog in a war of connotation.
+While conservatism is now a powerful force in the American political landscape, it is still the underdog in a war of connotation.
 (This is evident in the fact that the phrase ‘compassionate conservative’ had to be invented.)
-And I think there are two reasons why conservativism, by and large, does not yet appeal to the heart as does “bleeding heart” liberalism.
+And I think there are two reasons why conservatism, by and large, does not yet appeal to the heart as does “bleeding heart” liberalism.

 Firstly, as Hayek says in his essay, the socialist program promises a utopia, very much an emotional idea.
 Since conservatives tend not to believe in utopian social structures, they are less likely to promise the grandiose, and more likely to prescribe practical, more foundational, less emotional policies.

 However, this is not to say that the conservative movement does not have ideals which appeal to the imagination (and therefore to the hearts) of the masses – freedom and virtue are the stuff of our greatest stories.
 No, what is lacking is not the ideas, nor the imaginative capacity of those ideas.
-What is lacking in modern conservativism, in large part, is the mechanism to communicate the ideas in ways that capture both the Truth and Beauty of those ideas.
+What is lacking in modern conservatism, in large part, is the mechanism to communicate the ideas in ways that capture both the Truth and Beauty of those ideas.
 What is missing, by and large, is the Art of Story.

 To understand this, it is important to make a distinction between two types of logic.
 This distinction (given eloquent expression in the work of the Swiss theologian Hans Urs von Balthasar) is between narrative logic and syllogistic logic, or Story and Syllogism, and is explained concisely by David Yeago: